Paul Posluszny: 2012

 On January 11, 2012, the Jaguars hired Atlanta Falcons' offensive coordinator Mike Mularkey.
 Mularkey opted to retain defensive coordinator Mel Tucker with Posluszny, Smith, and Session remaining as the starting linebacker core.

 On November 15, 2012, Posluszny recorded 15 combined tackles (nine solo), a pass deflection and intercepted a pass by Matt Schaub during the Jaguars' 43–37 loss at the Houston Texans.
 In Week 17, he made ten combined tackles and sacked quarterback Jake Locker twice as the Jaguars lost 38–20 at the Tennessee Titans.
 This marked his first career multi-sack game.
 He set a single-season franchise record with 139 combined tackles (106 solo), seven pass deflections, three interceptions, and two sacks in 16 games and 16 starts.
-In 2012, Pro Football Focus gave Posluszny an overall grade of 45.0.
-His overall grade ranked 47th out of 53 qualifying linebackers in 2012.

 2013

 On January 10, 2013, the Jaguars fired head coach Mike Mularkey after a single season where the Jaguars finished 2–14.
 On January 17, 2013, general manager Dave Caldwell announced Seattle Seahawks' defensive coordinator Gus Bradley as the Jaguars' new head coach.
 Defensive coordinator Bob Babich retained the 4–3 base defense and Posluszny remained the starting middle linebacker alongside outside linebackers Russell Allen and Geno Hayes.